Consolidated Appropriations Act: Changes to the Employee Retention Tax Credit

 Less than 100 employees can take credit on all employee wages.

-Less than 500 employees now get full benefit whether working or not
+Less than 500 employees can get full benefit whether working or not

 Your BMF Advisor is available to help you determine the applicability of your unique situation.
 Contact us if you have questions on these changes or how your tax status could be impacted.